pratapladhani/mcs-labs/labs/ask-me-anything/README-30 min version.md

 7. Log in through Power Apps in a new tab if needed, then close the tab to return to Copilot Studio.

-12. Above the **Connection** dropdown, select **Refresh** and choose the newly created connection and click on **Create** to create the connection reference.
+8. Above the **Connection** dropdown, select **Refresh** and choose the newly created connection and click on **Create** to create the connection reference.

-13. Repeat steps for the following connector:
+9. Repeat steps for the following connector:

     - `SharePoint` - *Use the Connect-directly (cloud-services) option and use the same user credentials that you got for this lab*

+10. Validate that you see the two new connector references created in the project.
+Click on **<-- Back to solutions** in the left nav to return to the solutions page.

 > [!TIP]
 >